 command is useable in the Advanced zyLab IDE.
 It's also useable in VSC and includes a GUI there.
 Learn more about VSC and GitHub here.

-While VSC is recommended, using git
+While VSC is highly recommended, using git

 commands from the CR2 console does allow push, pull, clone, and other actions once it's connected to your repositories.